lmanzanillas/ULALAP/README.md

 ## Getting started

-Geant4 simulation project developed at LAPP to study backgrounds in underground liquid argon detectors
+Geant4 simulation project developed at LAPP to study low energy backgrounds in underground liquid argon detectors

 ## How to use it

 - It's highly recommended to use it in a cluster like lxplus, must, cc etc
 - If you want to use it in your local computer you first need to install the geant4 software
-- In lxplus you just need to connect to the cluster and then charge the required modules:
+- If you use it in lxplus you just need to connect to the cluster and then charge the required modules as indicated below

 ## How to use it in MUST
 You just need to charge the environment with the required packages.
-Just put is a setup_g4.sh file the following lines
+Just put in a setup_g4.sh file the following lines
 ```
 export MAMBA_ROOT_PREFIX=/mustfs/CONTAINERS/conda/neutrino/manzanilla
 eval "$(/grid_sw/soft-dev-lapp/LAPPSL7/x86_64/micromamba/latest/micromamba shell hook -s posix)"